Almost all alternating groups are invariably generated by two elements of prime order: Group-theoretic lemmas

 \item $p\nmid ar+b$ for any integers $a,b$ with $0\leq a\leq t$, $0\leq b\leq n-tr$, and $0<ar+b<n$.

 \end{enumerate} Then $A_n$ is invariably generated by an element of order $p$ together with an element of order $r$. \end{proposition}

-\begin{proof} Denote and $u=n-tr\in [3,r)$.
-Let $g_1$ be a product of $n/p$ disjoint cycles of length $p$, and let $g_2$ be a product of $t$ disjoint cycles of length $r$ and $u$ fixed points.
+\begin{proof} We may assume that $p\geq 3$, since if $p=2$ condition (v) cannot hold.
+Denote $u=n-tr\in [3,r)$.
+Let $g_1\in A_n$ be a product of $n/p$ disjoint cycles of length $p$, and let $g_2\in A_n$ be a product of $t$ disjoint cycles of length $r$ and $u$ fixed points.
 Since disjoint cycles commute, $g_1$ has order $p$ and $g_2$ has order $r$.
 Since conjugation preserves cycle structure, any conjugates of $g_1,g_2$ are still of the same form.
 Hence, it suffices to show that $\langle g_1,g_2\rangle=A_n$.

 Suppose that $\langle g_1,g_2\rangle\neq A_n$.
 Let $H\neq A_n$ be the maximal subgroup of $A_n$ that contains $\langle g_1,g_2\rangle$.
 By the classification of maximal subgroups of $A_n$ (Subsection \ref{subsec:notation}), $H$ must be either primitive, imprimitive or intransitive.